From A Wiki of Ice and Fire

 Character and Appearance

-Jhogo is sixteen and very thin with a faint shadow of a mustache.
+Jhogo is very thin with a faint shadow of a mustache.
 He is fearless and quick to laugh.

 A Game of Thrones